m0de-60/super-duckhunt/README.md

 <H2>VERSION NOTES:</H2>

+10-30-2025 Added functions for top shot, but still need to add the functions in game for the total shot.
+Updated golden duck structures to have variable xp based on duck HP and misses.
+Tweaked fatigue values.
+Next will be to finish total shot and add flood protection and also, fell into the cracks, reset functions.
+Then i18n.

 09-26-2025 Changed duckstats to include fatigue and easier reading.
 More changes to duckstats coming.
 Fatigue and illegal camping processes 90% completed and working smoothly, needs tweaking and to add some stuff to allow fatigue and camping penalties to be toggled and adjusted.
 Camping Permits and Coffee now available in shop; items 25 and 26. <b>NEXT THING TO BE DONE:</b> add the top shot counter and reset functions. <b>ON THE IMMEDIATE TO DO LIST:</b> 1) Flood protection and controls.
 2) Improving Golden Duck structure to allow for a variable XP to be earned, the more HP the golden duck has + amount of misses will determine golden duck XP, and eliminated the fixed XP for golden ducks.
 3) full i18n support (eventually).

 06-18-2025 Working on adding some new features to v1.9.9 for testing before moving to v2.0.0 adding some things to increase difficulty and even playing field.
 This includes camping permits/illegal camping penalties and fatigue, still incomplete but operational.